betaglot/plantabeta/docs/index.md

 hero:
   name: Plantbeta
-  text: Be a Better Planter
+  text:
-  tagline:
+  tagline: How to be a Tree Planter
   actions:
     - theme: brand
       text: Get Started